-6.75 As noted in [6.54] above, the s 47C conditional exemption does not apply to reports (including reports concerning the results of studies, surveys or tests) of scientific or technical experts, including reports expressing experts' opinions on scientific or technical matters (s 47C(3)(a)).

-6.76 The sciences include the natural sciences of physics, chemistry, astronomy, biology (such as botany, zoology and medicine58) and the earth sciences (which include geology, geophysics, hydrology, meteorology, physical geography, oceanography, and soil science).
-Technical matters involve the application of science, and include engineering.59 of Social Security No Q89/193 AAT NO 6189.
+- 6.75 As noted in [6.54] above, the s 47C conditional exemption does not apply to reports (including reports concerning the results of studies, surveys or tests) of scientific or technical experts, including reports expressing experts' opinions on scientific or technical matters (s 47C(3)(a)). - 6.76 The sciences include the natural sciences of physics, chemistry, astronomy, biology (such as botany, zoology and medicine58) and the earth sciences (which include geology, geophysics, hydrology, meteorology, physical geography, oceanography, and soil science).
+Technical matters involve the application of science, and include engineering.59 - 6.77 The social sciences, or the study of an aspect of human society, are not scientific for of Social Security No Q89/193 AAT NO 6189.